microsoft/Windows-IoT-Samples/Potentiometer/CS/README.md

 * If the potentiometer is rotated more than halfway through its range, we turn on the LED.
 Otherwise it's turned off.

 That's it!
-Now that you've learned how to use an ADC, you can hook up a variety of analog sensors to your Upboard.
+Now that you've learned how to use an ADC, you can hook up a variety of analog sensors to your Up Board.